evannetwork/evannetwork.github.io/dev/hello-world.md

 You can compile, deploy, test and debug your contracts there, and only when you are satisfied with that, you deploy it on the shared blockchain.

-Something to keep in mind is, that every time you start `truffle develop` a fresh and new network is created, so you need to clear the `build/` directory an recompile and re-deploy (migrate) the contracts whenever you restart it, or the accounts won't match.
+Something to keep in mind is, that every time you start `truffle develop` a fresh and new network is created, so you need to clear the `build/` directory and recompile and redeploy (migrate) the contracts whenever you restart it, or the accounts won't match.

 ## Deploying the Contract
 If you are ready to test your contract in a wider context and share it start the console,